 [[caption-width-right:325:Bad Religion, roughly 30 years ago.]]

-Bad Religion is a very influential punk rock band from the United States of America, founded in 1980 in Southern California.
+Bad Religion is a very influential American punk rock band, founded in 1979 in Southern California.
 The original members were Jay Bentley (bass), Greg Graffin (vocals), Brett Gurewitz (guitars), and Jay Ziskrout, who was quickly replaced by Peter Finestone (drums).
 In the spirit of the Do-It-Yourself ethic held by the punk scene at the time, Gurewitz created Epitaph Records soon after their formation, and most of the band's albums have since been released through this label.

-Bad Religion's current lineup consists of Graffin (vocals), Gurewitz (guitars), Bentley (bass), Greg Hetson--formerly of The Circle Jerks (guitars), Brian Baker (guitars), and Brooks Wackerman (drums).
-Bobby Schayer was their drummer for much of their Atlantic period, but left the band after suffering a shoulder injury.
+Since 2001 Bad Religion's lineup consisted of Graffin (vocals), Gurewitz (guitars), Bentley (bass), Greg Hetson--formerly of The Circle Jerks (guitars), Brian Baker (guitars), and Brooks Wackerman (drums).
+Bobby Schayer was their drummer for much of their 1990s period, but left the band after suffering a shoulder injury.
+In 2013 Hetson left due to personal problems (divorce) and was replaced by Mike Dimkich.
+In 2015, Wackerman also left.

 * ''How Could Hell Be Any Worse?''
 (1982)